 Debt relief can be a saving grace when your monthly payments become unmanageable.
-And debt can spiral out of control very quickly, even in the best of times.
-In 2020, expensive health emergencies and rampant unemployment have only compounded the issue.
+And the amount of debt you’re grappling with can spiral out of control very quickly.

 But debt relief includes a wide range of strategies.
 And all too often, people struggle to find the right plan or get pressured into a scam by a predatory lender.
-If you’re feeling overwhelmed by your debt situation and are looking for the best option, here’s everything you need to know about the different types of debt relief.
+If you’re feeling overwhelmed or the debt collectors are hounding you, it’s time to start looking at your options.
+Here’s what you need to know about the different types of debt relief.

 Debt relief generally includes any strategy that helps people who are struggling with their debt payments to make those ends meet.
 Usually, that looks like one of three things: